unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 > >
 > > The output layer here is a dense layer with only 1 node.
 And we here have chosen to use *no activation function*.
 > > While we might use *softmax* for a classification task, here we do not want to restrict the possible outcomes for a start.
+> >
+> > In addition, we have here chosen to write the network creation as a function so that we can use it later again to initiate new models.
 > {:.solution}
 {:.challenge}